-Modelling suggests that a sustained increase of phosphorus inflow to the oceans exceeding 20% of the natural background weathering rate could have been enough to induce past OAEs (Handoh and Lenton, 2003).
-Assuming a relatively low estimate of "pre-agricultural" P-input to the oceans of 1.1 Mt yr-1 (3.5 E10 mol P yr-1), this increased inflow corresponds to only ~225,000 tonnes P yr-1 (0.72 E10 mol P yr-1).
-Of the global human extraction of ~20 Mt yr-1 of P, an estimated 10.5 Mt yr-1 is lost from the world's cropland, the primary source of P inflow to the oceans.
-The increase of reactive P to the oceans from human activities has been estimated (year 2000) at ~9 Mt yr-1 (8.5 - 9.5 Mt yr-1 depending on how detergent and sewage effluent fluxes are handled) (Mackenzie et al. 2002).
+Modeling suggests that a sustained increase of P inflow to the oceans exceeding 20% of the natural background weathering rate could have been enough to induce past OAEs (Handoh and Lenton 2003).
+Assuming a relatively low estimate of "preagricultural" P input to the oceans of $1.1 \text{ Mt yr}^{-1}(3.5 \text{ ms})$ E10 mol P yr-1), this increased inflow corresponds to only $\sim 225,000$ tonnes P yr-1 (0.72 E10 mol P yr-1).
+Of the global human extraction of $\sim 20$ Mt yr-1 of P, an estimated 10.5 Mt yr-1 is lost from the world's cropland, the primary source of P inflow to the oceans.
+The increase of reactive P to the oceans from human activities has been estimated (year 2000) at $\sim 9$ Mt yr-1 (8.5-9.5 Mt yr-1 depending on how detergent and sewage effluent fluxes are handled) (Mackenzie et al. 2002).
 Despite a substantial increase in anthropogenic P inflow to oceans (up to 8-9 times higher than the natural background rate), it remains highly uncertain whether and, if so, when anthropogenic P inflow could reach a point where a human-induced OAE would be triggered.
 For the global deep ocean to shift to an anoxic state requires strong recycling of P from sediments as bottom waters become more anoxic, thus fuelling increased productivity and amplifying the initial change in a positive feedback loop.
-In existing models, the resulting dynamics have a 10,000 year timescale due to the long residence time of deep ocean P (Lenton et al. 2008).
-Furthermore, even though humans have greatly accelerated the inflow of P to the oceans, it would still take in the order of 10,000 years to double P in the oceans.
-This suggests that for humans to trigger an OAE should still be over 1,000 years away, thus shifting it down the list in our current sphere.
-Our tentative modelling analyses (using the model by Handoh and Lenton, 2003) show that a 10fold increase of P inflow to the oceans (i.e., slightly higher than the current level), if sustained for 1,000 years, would raise the anoxic fraction of the ocean from 0.14 to 0.22.
+In existing models, the resulting dynamics have a 10 000-year timescale due to the long residence time of deep ocean P (Lenton et al. 2008).
+Furthermore, even though humans have greatly accelerated the inflow of P to the oceans, it would still take in the order of 10 000 years to double P in the oceans.
+This suggests that for humans to trigger an OAE should still be over 1000 years away, thus shifting it down the list in our current sphere.
+Our tentative modeling analyses, using the model by Handoh and Lenton (2003), show that a 10-fold increase of P inflow to the oceans (i.e., slightly higher than the current level), if sustained for 1000 years, would raise the anoxic fraction of the ocean from 0.14 to 0.22.
 Current estimates of available phosphate rock reserves (up to 20 Gt of P) suggest that such an input could not be sustained for more than 1000 years.
-Even if P inflows were then returned to preindustrial levels, the anoxic fraction would continue to rise for another 1,000 years.
+Even if P inflows were then returned to pre-industrial levels, the anoxic fraction would continue to rise for another 1000 years.
 However, a complete OAE (anoxic fraction of 1) would be avoided.
-It is uncertain what qualitative changes and regional state changes such a sustained inflow would trigger, however current evidence suggests that it would induce major state changes at local and regional levels, including widespread anoxia in some coastal and shelf seas.
+It is uncertain what qualitative changes and regional state changes such a sustained inflow would trigger, however, current evidence suggests that it would induce major state changes at local and regional levels, including widespread anoxia in some coastal and shelf seas.

-There are very large uncertainties in these analyses, due to the complex interactions between oxic-anoxic states, different forms of P in marine systems, and interactions between abiotic and biotic conditions in the oceans (not least driven by the other planetary boundaries of ocean acidification, nitrogen inflow, marine biodiversity and climate change).
+There are very large uncertainties in these analyses, due to the complex interactions between oxicanoxic states, different forms of P in marine systems, and interactions between abiotic and biotic conditions in the oceans (not least driven by the other planetary boundaries of ocean acidification, N inflow, marine biodiversity, and climate change).
 Hence it is difficult to precisely quantify a planetary boundary of P inflow to the oceans that places humanity at a safe distance from triggering deleterious, widespread ocean anoxia.
-The problem is partly one of defining what is deleterious, given (current) observations of abrupt P induced regional anoxic events.
+The problem is partly one of defining what is deleterious, given (current) observations of abrupt P-induced regional anoxic events.